Japanese Nigari Tofu Coagulant

 Also Called: Bittern or Magnesium Chloride

-- 16 Oz. of dried, refined, food grade japanese nigari
+- 16 or 32 Oz. of dried, refined, food grade japanese nigari

 Nigari is the mineral salt residue left over when table salt is extracted from sea water.
 It contains many of the trace elements natually found in sea water, but primarily consists of magnesium chloride (also called bittern).
 Nigari is the traditional Japenese ingredient used to coagulate soymilk to make tofu.